aws-samples/mwaa-disaster-recovery/README.md

 There might be a situation where you simply want to backup and restore metadata without the need to utilize the full DR solution.
 You can run the backup and restore independently in two modes:

-For production use, we recommend using the published [mwaa_dr](https://pypi.org/project/mwaa-dr/) library to create the necessary DAG for backup and restore in your MWAA environment.
+For production use in a public web server mode, we recommend using the published [mwaa_dr](https://pypi.org/project/mwaa-dr/) library to create the necessary DAG for backup and restore in your MWAA environment.

+For a private webserver mode, you can copy the [assets/dags/mwass_dr](assets/dags/mwaa_dr/) folder to your S3's `dags` folder.

+For both modes, please make sure of the following:
+1. Ensure you have an S3 bucket created to store the backup.
+2. Ensure that your MWAA execution role has read and write permissions on the bucket.
+3. Create an Airflow variable with the key named `DR_BACKUP_BUCKET` and the value containing the **name** (not ARN) of the S3 bucket.
+4. You are all set to manually trigger the backup and restore DAGs at any point.
+The metadata backup will be stored in `<backup S3 bucket>/<path_prefix>`.

 For testing the `mwaa_dr` library itself, you can run [aws-mwaa-local-runner](https://github.com/aws/aws-mwaa-local-runner) container locally by simply copying the [assets/dags/mwaa_dr](assets/dags/mwaa_dr/) folder into the `dags` folder of the local runner codebase.
 After copying the folder, export an Airflow variable in the `startup_script/startup.sh` file of the local runner as follows:
 ```bash